m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 +++
-title = "TypeScript Type Safety: Exploring Overloads & Conditional Types" description = "Delving into TypeScript function overloads, union types, and common challenges in search for type safety" date = "2023-03-19" draft = false
+title = "Overloads & Conditional Types in TypeScript" date = "2023-03-19"
+draft = false
 [taxonomies]
 tags = ["typescript", "programming", "types", "java", "type-level-programming"]
 +++

-In this blog post, we will discuss slightly advanced TypeScript features such as union types, generics, and conditional types.
-We will explore how these features interact when attempting to create type-safe function overloads, a common challenge faced by developers using TypeScript.

-This post was originally notes from an impromptu presentation I gave during a work "lunch and learn" session a couple of years ago.
-I've noticed that many people find this area of TypeScript to be frustrating as they try to combine different language features, often ending up confused.
-Let's dive in and learn how to avoid some common pitfalls.
+So we are going to talk about function overloading and conditional types in TypeScript, which is an area of the language that I think lots of people find unsatisfactory.

+The intersection between these two features appears to be a common theme from helping people on the offically unoffical TypeScript community discord server and at work.
+People try to combine different language features in ways that often feel conceptually and syntactically natrual, but often leave theme confused and frustrated.
+Their motivation is type safety, but the result is confusing compiler errors.

 <!-- more -->